-24The standard deviation of the idiosyncratic shocks ($\sigma{\xi}(i)$) is set at 10 percent for all sectors, such that (for a σ{y} on the order of 5 to 10 percent) the overall $\sigma^{2}(i)$ would roughly imply the standard deviation of annualized changes in wages observed in microstudies (Barattieri, Basu, and Gottschalk 2009; Card and Hyslop 1997).
+24The standard deviation of the idiosyncratic shocks $(\sigma{\xi}(i))$ is set at 10 percent for all sectors, such that (for a σ_y in the order of 5 percent to 10 percent) the overall $\sigma^2(i)$ would roughly imply the standard deviation of annualized changes in wages observed in microstudies (Barattieri, Basu, and Gottschalk 2009; Card and Hyslop 1997).
 The other parameters are as in Figure 1.

-25 In reality, macroeconomic volatility of nominal GDP growth is likely to decline as inflation comes down, which would imply a steeper Phillips curve.
-However, the decline should be less than proportional (mainly because of the real GDP component; see Benigno and Ricci 2008, for simple supporting evidence), so that volatility would persist even at zero inflation.
+25In reality, macroeconomic volatility of nominal GDP growth is likely to decline as inflation comes down, which would imply a steeper Phillips curve.
+However, the decline should be less than proportional (mainly because of the real GDP component; see Benigno and Ricci 2008, for simple supporting evidence), so that even at zero inflation volatility would persist.
 Moreover, the volatility of idiosyncratic shocks is likely to be affected even less than the aggregate one when inflation declines.